 Only holders of record of our Class A common stock, par value \$0.01 per share ("Class A common stock") and Class B common stock, par value \$0.01 per share ("Class B common stock" and together with Class A common stock, our "common stock"), at the close of business on January 4, 2023 (the "Record Date"), are entitled to notice of and to vote at the Annual Meeting.
 Each share of common stock is entitled to one vote on all matters to be voted upon at the Annual Meeting.
-On the Record Date, 14,284,501 shares of Class A common stock were issued and outstanding (constituting 14,284,501 votes), and 1,429,940 shares of Class B common stock were issued and outstanding (constituting 1,429,940 votes).
+On the Record Date, 14,284,501 shares of Class A common stock were issued and outstanding (constituting 14,284,501 votes), and 1,429,940 shares of Class B common stock were issued and outstanding (constituting 14,29,940 votes).
 Holders of shares of Class A common stock and Class B common stock will vote together as a single class on all matters submitted to a vote of stockholders at the Annual Meeting.
-Holders of common stock do not have the right to cumulative voting in the election of directors.
-Shares of common stock that are present virtually during the Annual Meeting constitute shares of common stock represented "in person."
+Holders of common stock that are present virtually during the Annual Meeting constitute shares of common stock represented "in person."